|Date of Birth||9 February 1987, Santa Ana, California, USA|

 |Height||5' 11½" (1.82 m)|

-Michael B. Jordan has starred in two of the most significant television dramas of the past decade.
+Jordan has starred in two of the most significant television dramas of the past decade.
 First, Michael received critical acclaim for his portrayal of the hard-shelled, softhearted young urbanite "Wallace" in HBO's dramatic hit series "The Wire".
 He then went on to star as the role of quarterback "Vince Howard" on "Friday Night Lights" (NBC).
-Currently, he can be seen playing a recovered alcoholic "Alex," on NBC's "Parenthood".
+He played a recovered alcoholic, Alex, on NBC's "Parenthood".

 Graced with the opportunity to begin a professional acting career early in his life, Michael caught the eye of Dr. Bill Cosby and was cast in the recurring role of "Michael" for the CBS sitcom series "Cosby" in 1999.
 Almost simultaneously, he appeared on the HBO series "The Sopranos".
 The following year, he was selected from hundreds of hopefuls, to play "Jamal," in the Paramount Pictures feature film, Hardball starring Keanu Reeves.